-- A. Unsecured attractive nuisances; - B. Conditions or acts which annoy, injure, or endanger the comfort, repose, health, or safety of others; - C. Conditions or acts which are offensive to the senses; - D. Conditions or acts which interfere with, obstruct, or tend to obstruct or render dangerous for passage any stream, public park, parkway, square, sidewalk, street, or highway and other rights-of-way in the city; - E. Illicit discharges into the municipal storm drainage system; - F. Unauthorized interference with, damage to, or polluting of designated habitat areas, publicly owned restoration sites, streams, creeks, lakes, wetlands, or tributaries and similar areas thereto; - G. Conditions or acts which obstruct the free use of property so as to essentially interfere with the comfortable enjoyment of life and property; - H. Conditions or acts which lead to blight and contribute to the deterioration of the neighborhood or adjoining property; - I. The improper parking or storage of vehicles on any residential lots which impedes the use of yard areas for light, air circulation, recreation, and landscaping; - J. Those acts or omissions defined in RCW 7.48.140 and 9.66.010.
+- 2.B.
+Conditions or acts which annoy, injure, or endanger the comfort, repose, health, or safety of others; - 3.C.-Conditions or acts which are offensive to the senses; - 4.D.
+Conditions or acts which interfere with, obstruct, or tend to obstruct or render dangerous for passage any stream, public park, parkway, square, sidewalk, street, or highway and other rights-of-way in the city; - 5.E.
+Illicit discharges into the municipal storm drainage system; - 6.F.
+Unauthorized interference with, damage to, or polluting of designated habitat areas, publicly owned restoration sites, streams, creeks, lakes, wetlands, or tributaries and similar areas thereto; - 4.
+Conditions or acts which obstruct the free use of property so as to essentially interfere with the comfortable enjoyment of life and property; - 8.
+Conditions or acts which lead to blight and contribute to the deterioration of the neighborhood or adjoining property; - 9.1.
+The improper parking or storage of vehicles on any residential lots which impedes the use of yard areas for light, air circulation, recreation, and landscaping; - 10.J.
+Those acts or omissions defined in RCW 7.48.140 and 9.66.010.